Confidentiality & Medical Records

 If you do not wish anonymous information about you to be used in such a way, please let us know.

 Administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 Access to Records

 In accordance with the General Data Protection Regulations (GDPR May 2018) patients may request to see their medical records.
-Such requests should be made through the Reception and we will ensure the information is made available to you within 28 days from the request.
+Such requests should be made through the Healthcare Administration Team and we will ensure the information is made available to you within 28 days from the request.
 No information will be released without the patient consent unless we are legally obliged to do so.

 We make every effort to give the best service possible to everyone who attends our practice.

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

 To pursue a complaint please contact the practice manager who will deal with your concerns appropriately.
 Further written information is available regarding the complaints procedure from reception.